mirei83/VeChain-PublicNodes/README.md

 # Public VeChain Thor nodes

 VeBlocks provides access to all VeChain Thor networks via publicly accessible HTTP/HTTPS connections.
 This is a community project to support all developers and allow them everywhere-access to the blockchain, without the need to have a full node with them.
+I will not collect or chance any data coming/going to the nodes.
+There are just some logs kept for maintenance and performance evaluation.
+These logs will be deleted after 14 days.

 ## Getting Started